6 Tips To Stop Your Toddler Waking Up Too Early

 2 – Pretend it’s night time still

 For as long as you can, try to pretend to your baby that it is still night time, so ideally no TV, no lights, no chatting.
 It’s ok to pick them up and cuddle them but do it in the dark and try not to engage them.
-We want to prevent their circadian rhythm from using those cues to keep waking early.

 3- Review the last wake window

 Early rising can be caused by overtiredness, your baby crashes into their sleep cycles and it takes a few hours to catch up.
-If your baby falls asleep at bedtime in less than 15 minutes, try to put them down earlier, or allow them to nap for longer at the last nap.
+If your baby falls asleep at bedtime in less than 15 minutes, try to put them down earlier, or allow them to nap for longer at the last nap

 4 – Review how long they are napping